 - Full acceptance is awarded to students satisfying all acceptance criteria (stated below). - Acceptance with academic requirement is provided to students who have not satisfied all of the criteria, but who have given evidence that they may succeed in the degree program.
-A 'B' grade or better in the first four courses is required before a student can be converted to Full Acceptance status. - Special acceptance is reserved for non-degree-seeking students.
+A 'B' grade or better in the first four courses is required before a student can be converted to Full Acceptance status.
+An additional writing or science course may be required for admission with academic requirements.

+Special acceptance is reserved for non-degree-seeking students.
 This status does not preclude applying for full acceptance in any Halmos College of Natural Sciences and Oceanography (HCNSO) Program.
 Enrollment in, or satisfactory completion of, courses while in non-degree seeking student status does not guarantee admission to any program.
 Although there are no specific admission criteria, non-degree admittance will only be awarded to students that have demonstrated the ability to successfully complete a graduate course.
 Non-degree seeking students are limited to a total of 2 courses.